CatBoxy/cawments/README.md

 - Comment on posts with text and images
 - Responsive design for various screen sizes
 - Real-time updates for new posts and comments

+## Possible future Improvements

+- Create one single component as Post/Comment form to implement in the Home page, single Post page and comment dialog
+- Implement loaders/Toasters for improved user feedback when a post or comment is created
+- Preview uploaded images in the Postform component
+- Implement skeleton components for loading Posts